 After you install Tableau Desktop or Tableau Prep open the application and then navigate to Help > Manage Product Keys from the top menu to see information about the type of license you have and when it expires.

-You can also activate or deactivate a product key or refresh a maintenance product key from this dialog.
+You can also activate or deactivate a product key or refresh a maintenance product key from this dialog if you are not using the Virtual Desktop (ATR) option.

 Note: Tableau offers term licenses that provide a range of capabilities.
 The type of license that you have is displayed in the Product field.
 For more information about the different type of user-based licenses that are available, see User-based licenses(Link opens in a new window) in the Tableau Server help.

 Existing Tableau Desktop users may have a perpetual (permanent) license.
-Perpetual licenses don't expire.
+Perpetual licenses don't expire and their License Expires field in the Manage Product Keys dialog box displays "Permanent".
 However, to get access to product updates and technical support you must purchase Support and Maintenance services.
 These services must be renewed to continue receiving the service.
 Perpetual (permanent) licenses are no longer available for Tableau Desktop.

 Use the following buttons to take action on your product key:

-Refresh (Tableau Desktop only): Click the Refresh button to refresh a maintenance license that is expiring, then close and restart Tableau Desktop.
+Refresh (Non-login-based license management and non-Virtual Desktop only): Click the Refresh button to refresh a maintenance license that is expiring, then close and restart Tableau Desktop.
 If the Maintenance Expires date doesn't update, check with your license administrator as the key or maintenance agreement may have changed.

 A product key whose License Expires value is listed as "Permanent," as shown in the Manage Product Keys dialog box above, is a legacy product key.
 You can refresh a Permanent product key at any time as long as the maintenance end date listed in the Tableau Customer Portal is higher than the date reflected in the Desktop Manage Product Keys dialog box.